💡 WiseUp! Vol. 45 — We come bearing gifts (guide)

 Have questions about using Readwise or Reader in your workflow?
 We'd love to be your guide!
 Reply to this email with your question and you might be featured in an upcoming issue.
 Even if your question isn’t featured, we’ll respond to every message.

-❓ A Readwise question from Allan A:
+❓ A Readwise question from Jeffrey W:

-❓ A Reader question from Bruce K:
+❓ A Reader question from Matthew T:

 📖 New help doc of the week